Interview and pictures by Marko Syrjala

-John Corabi: I don’t know what going on with that, Keith had talked about repackaging it and actually putting on all the songs that we recorded, because the American record had some, the Japanese record had different song on it, so he was talking about repackaging and putting on all of the song in one package.
-I haven’t talked with Keith about it, and it’s Eric’s thing so he pretty much handles all that stuff.
+John Corabi: I don’t know what going on with that.
+Keith had talked about repackaging it and actually putting on all the songs that we recorded because the American record had some.
+The Japanese record had a different song on it, so he talked about repackaging and putting on all of the songs in one package.
+I haven’t talked with Keith about it, and it’s Eric’s thing, so he pretty much handles all that stuff.

-Metal-Rules: Did you tried to get Karl Cochran who did the album and past tours with ESP for this tour?
+Metal-Rules: Did you tried to get Karl Cochran, who did the album and past tours with ESP?

 John Corabi: I don’t know?
 Eric had spoken with Karl about coming over here, but I think he’s doing something with Joe Lynn Turner right now?

-Metal-Rules: Do you have you any idea about how are Union’s album sales figures?
+Metal-Rules: Do you have any idea about how are Union’s album sales figures?

 John Corabi: The first one did about 60.000.
-The second one I’m not really sure, it was weird, because we actually had a better budget, I don’t wanna say better producer, because Bruce and I produced the first record with Kurt and we had a lot of radio airplay in the States.
-The problem of it was that the record came out in February, the record company sent advance copies out to all the radio stations and different magazines, so two months before our record even came out the entire thing was on the Internet, you could download the whole thing.
-So the first week ‘The Blue Room’ came out, I think we sold about 8.000 records, and we were like “Fuck.
+The second one, I’m not sure, was weird because we had a better budget.
+I don’t want to say better producer because Bruce and I produced the first record with Kurt, and we had a lot of radio airplay in the States.
+The problem was that the record came out in February.
+The record company sent advance copies out to all the radio stations and different magazines, so two months before our record even came out, the entire thing was on the Internet.
+You could download the whole thing.
+So the first week ‘The Blue Room’ came out, I think we sold about 8.000 records, and we were like, “Fuck.
 This is great.”
-You know for an independent label, it’s a decent start, and everybody was really excited.
-And then instead of a gradual tail off, it was like 8.000 records one week, the next week like 200 and were like “What the Fuck?”.
-It was weird going on tour and people actually coming up with bootleg copies, like can you sign this?
-For a new band like that trying to get going it really puts a ding in your pocketbook and record sales, it ultimately affects the band, that was one of the things that happened with us, we were touring on the second record and we were seeing definitely bigger crowds, we were up for a lot of different tours, we came over here, we played in Australia, we were doing really well in South America, but we were sitting there going “We’re not making any money.
+You know, for an independent label, it’s a decent start, and everybody was excited.
+And then instead of a gradual tail off, it was like 8.000 records one week, the next week like 200, and we’re like, “What the Fuck?”.
+It was weird going on tour, and people were coming up with bootleg copies, like, can you sign this?
+A new band like that trying to get going puts a ding in your pocketbook and record sales.
+It ultimately affects the band.
+That was one of the things that happened with us, we were touring on the second record, and we saw definitely bigger crowds, we were up for a lot of different tours, we came over here, we played in Australia, we were doing really well in South America, but we were sitting there going “We’re not making any money.
 The records are not selling.
 What the fuck is happening here.
 I don’t get it.”
-We were playing in places, like in the States we were selling out most of the clubs that we played in, it was like 1300-1500, thousands of people a night, but we weren’t selling any records, so we weren’t seeing the money from it.
-Bruce got an offer to make money with Grandfunk [Railroad], I got the offer to go with Ratt, Brent and James went with Vince Neil, we never kind of split up, but we had to do it, we didn’t have a choice.
+We were playing in places, like in the States we were selling out most of the clubs that we played in, it was like 1300-1500, thousands of people a night, but we weren’t selling any records, so we didn’t see the money from it.
+Bruce got an offer to make money with Grand Funk Railroad, I got the offer to go with Ratt, Brent and James went with Vince Neil, we never kind of split up, but we had to do it; we didn’t have a choice.